Qazeer/artefacts.help/pages/windows/registry_wordwheelquery.md

 ---
 title: Registry - WordWheelQuery
-summary: 'Introduced in Windows 7, and not present in Windows Server operating systems, the WordWheelQuery registry key tracks the keywords searched in the Windows Explorer search box.\n\nInformation of interest: term / keywords entered in the Windows Explorer search box.\n\nValues are ordered in a most recently used list.
+summary: 'Introduced in Windows 7, and not present in Windows Server operating systems, the WordWheelQuery registry key tracks the keywords searched in the Windows Explorer search box.\n\nInformation of interest: term/keywords entered in the Windows Explorer search box.\n\nValues are ordered in a most recently used list.
 The timestamp of search of the most recently searched item can thus be deduced from the last write timestamp of the registry key.'
 keywords: 'WordWheelQuery, MRU'
 tags:
   - windows_registry